seanthw/odoo-barcode-generator/README.md

 The module finds the correct codes by splitting the product's **Internal Reference** by the hyphen (`-`) character and matching the parts to your defined keywords.
 For example, `LT-DELL-LAT` would match the keywords `LT`, `DELL`, and `LAT`.

+**Note:** The codes for Category, Brand, and Product can now be of any length.
+The system is fully flexible.

 For product variants, the module uses the following priority for finding keywords:
 1. Variant's own Internal Reference.
 2. Variant's attribute values.